jonnyd99/roundhouse/README.md

+# This is a conversion of the latest version of RoundhousE.
+It uses .NET 8.0 and Microsoft.Data.SqlClient 5.2.1.
+The package is currently experimental.

 # NOTE: RoundhousE is "abandoned"

 RoundhousE is a wonderful tool, and I was one of the main maintainers for a couple of years, as